shwimmy-James-shwee/CV-Website/README.md

 1. `@core/utils` - Common type-guards, helpers, non-sensitive variables/constants
 2. `@core/db` - Source of truth for the database, exposes everything from `@prisma/client`, as well as any helpers.
+3. `@core/routes` - Centralized endpoints/routes/paths variables for the all the apps

 ## Project Structure (Key parts)